earlgreytech/Qtum-Chainlink/README.md

 ## Consumer Contract

-The consumer contract will allow you to `requestRIFPrice` and return the `price`, run the following command replacing LINKTOKEN_ADDRESS, ORACLE_CONTRACT_ADDRESS, and BYTES32_JOB_ID with the previous collected values.
+The consumer contract will allow you to `requestQTUMPrice` and return the `price`, run the following command replacing LINKTOKEN_ADDRESS, ORACLE_CONTRACT_ADDRESS, and BYTES32_JOB_ID with the previous collected values.

 `cd testnet-deploy`